Chia-Network/chialisp-web/docs/high_level_lang.md

 ### qq

 `qq` allows us to quote something with selected portions being evaluated inside by using `unquote`.
-The advantages of this may not be immediately obvious but are extremely useful in practice as it allows us to substitute out sections of predetermined code.
+The advantages of this may not be immediately obvious but are extremely useful in practice as it allows us to substitute sections of predetermined code.

 Suppose we are writing a program that returns another coin's puzzle.
 We know that a puzzle takes the form: `(c (c (q .
 50) (c (q .
 0xpubkey) (c (sha256 2) (q . ())))) (a 5 11))`
-However we will want to change 0xpubkey to a value passed to us through our solution.
+However, we will want to change 0xpubkey to a value passed to us through our solution.

-Note: `@` allows us to access the arguments in the higher level language (`@` == 1)
+Note: `@` allows us to access the arguments in the higher-level language (`@` == 1)

 ```chialisp
 $ run '(qq (c (c (q .
 50) (c (q . (unquote (f @))) (c (sha256 2) ()))) (a 5 11)))' '(0xdeadbeef)'